PostWatch

 Need to know as soon as that export or transcode is finished?

-Need to know about applications crashing, power going out with out knowing or drives failing or running out of space while you are away?
+Need to know about applications crashing, power going out or drives failing (or running out of space) while you are away?

 Now this and more is possible!